 How do I choose between all the Summerfuel programs offered?

-What are the differences between a Study Abroad homestay and a Study Abroad residential program?
+What are the differences between a LCI homestay and a LCI residential program?

-I’m interested in Spanish in España, how do I choose between the different towns?
+I’m interested in a lci homestay program, how do i choose between the different towns?

-How is the program at Oxford different from the programs in the US?
+How is the Pre-College program at Oxford different from the programs in the US?

-Our programs in the UK place a greater emphasis on the cultural experience of study abroad, while our programs in the US offer better opportunities to experience collegiate life and take advantage of admissions workshops and college visits.
-Also course offerings and excursions vary from location to location, so be sure to compare course lists and itineraries.
+Our program in Oxford places a greater emphasis on the cultural experience of study abroad, while our programs in the US offer better opportunities to experience collegiate life and take advantage of college visits.
+Also, course offerings and excursions vary from location to location, so be sure to compare course lists and itineraries.
 If you need additional help deciding between programs, please speak with a representative at the Summerfuel main office.

-Are your College Experience programs at UMass & Berkeley the same?
+Are your Pre-College programs at Amherst, Berkeley & Boston the same?

-Our program at UMass offer the opportunity to study in a quintessential New England college town; while our program at Berkeley offers a more urban collegiate experience with easy access into San Francisco.
+Our program at Amherst offers the opportunity to study in a quintessential New England college town.
+Our program at Berkeley offers a more urban collegiate experience with easy access into San Francisco.
+Lastly, our program at Boston offers Cambridge as a suburban home base, while being minutes away from the center of Boston.
 Course offerings, excursions and activities also vary from program to program, as does program size.
-Whichever campus you choose you are assured of the highest quality instruction and overall experience.
-If you need additional help deciding between our US College Experience programs, please speak with a representative at the Summerfuel main office.
+Whichever campus you choose, you can expect the highest quality instruction and overall experience.
+If you need additional help deciding between our US Pre-College programs, please speak with a representative at the Summerfuel main office.

-What are the differences between CAP and other College Experience programs?
+What are the differences between CAP and Pre-College programs?

 CAP is a 12-day, intensive program with one goal: to fully prepare students for college admissions.
-Other College Experience programs, by contrast, are longer in length, offer a variety of classes, have more extracurricular programming, and are aimed at giving students a general introduction to college life.
-CAP students benefit from expert and very personal instruction in SAT prep and essay writing in addition to hours of personal and small-group college counseling.
-By attending a CAP program, students will be fully armed to successfully complete the college application process.
+Other Pre-College programs, by contrast, are longer in length, offer a variety of classes, have more extracurricular programming, and are aimed at giving students a general introduction to college life.
+CAP students benefit from expert instruction in SAT prep and essay writing, in addition to hours of personal and small-group college counseling.
+By attending a CAP program, students will be fully armed to complete successfully the college application process.

-Are your CAP programs at Columbia, UC Berkeley and Tufts all the same?
+Are your CAP programs at Tufts, Columbia and UC Berkeley all the same?

 The structure of the program is identical at all three locations.
-The only difference is, of course, the location itself.
+The primary difference is, of course, the location itself.
 Each unique campus affords students access to three very different, exciting cities—Boston, New York, and San Francisco.
 In addition, each location offers different college visits.
-But rest assured, you’ll find the same high quality of instruction, personal attention, and fun at any CAP location you choose!
+Lastly, at our CAP Tufts program, you will be able to choose between SAT or ACT Prep for your morning session.
+As always, please rest assured, you will find the same high quality of instruction and personal attention at any CAP location you choose.

 When should I attend a CAP program?

 The CAP program is designed for students completing either 10th or 11th grades.
-Whichever summer you choose, you will benefit greatly from the CAP experience!
+There is an emphasis in either SAT or ACT test preparation, so consider when you plan to take these standardized tests to help determine whether junior or senior summer would be a better fit for you.
+Whichever summer you choose, you will benefit greatly from the CAP experience.

 Our Student Body